wonsunahn/CS1632_MonkeySim/README.md

 # Groupwork Plan

 I expect each group member to try running VisualVM and experience profiling for him/herself.
-After profiling, compare the four methods that each of you decided upon.
-Discuss and resolve any differences.
+I created individual repositories for each of you, so optimize your own code afrer profiling.
+After both of you are done, compare the four methods that each of you optimized.
+Discuss, resolve any differences, and submit.

-Once you agree upon the four methods, split them into two and have one partner refactor two methods each.
-Once you are done refactoring, each of you should try running VisualVM again to see if you have satisfactory performance.
-If not, repeat.

 # Resources